cisco/mindmeld/docs/source/blueprints/home_assistant.rst

    Selecting hyperparameters using k-fold cross-validation with 10 splits Best accuracy: 98.27%, params: {'C': 5000, 'kernel': 'rbf'}

 Similar options are available for inspecting and experimenting with the Entity Recognizer and other NLP classifiers as well.
-Finding the optimal machine learning settings is an iterative process involving several rounds of parameter tuning, testing and error analysis.
-Refer to the :doc:`Intent Classifier <../userguide/intent_classifier>` in the user guide for a detailed discussion on training, tuning and evaluating the various Workbench classifiers.
+Finding the optimal machine learning settings is an iterative process involving several rounds of parameter tuning, testing, and error analysis.
+Refer to the :doc:`Intent Classifier <../userguide/intent_classifier>` in the user guide for a detailed discussion on training, tuning, and evaluating the various Workbench classifiers.

 The home assistant application also has role classifiers to distinguish between different role labels.
-For example, the annotated data in the "times_and_dates" domain and "check_alarm" intent have two types of roles: "old_time" and "new_time".
-We use the role classifier to correctly classify these roles for the "sys_time" entity:
+For example, the annotated data in the ``times_and_dates`` domain and ``check_alarm`` intent have two types of roles: ``old_time`` and ``new_time``.
+We use the role classifier to correctly classify these roles for the ``sys_time`` entity:

 .. code:: python